dbohdan/s2png/README.md

 s2png — “something to png”
 ==========================

-This program converts binary files of any kind into new PNG images and vice versa.
+This program converts binary data files of any kind into PNG images and back.
 It was originally developed by k0wax at http://sourceforge.net/projects/s2png/.
 This fork fixes the problem that causes the s2png 0.01 to segfault when compiled on modern GNU/Linux distributions.

+It is licensed under GNU GPL 2.0.
+See the file LICENSE.

 Building
 --------